 “In 2006, a bipartisan bill was passed and signed into law by then-President George W. Bush known as the Secure Fence Act.
 Former Senators Barack Obama (D-IL), Hillary Clinton (D-NY), Joe Biden (D-DE), and current Senate Minority Leader Chuck Schumer (D-NY) enthusiastically voted for the bill – which mandated a fence across the southern border.”

 Fast forward several years into the future, and we see Schumer crying crocodile tears over how mean spirited and unamerican Trump’s immigration policies are.
-This leaves just one question for the New Yorker: Are you mad because McConnell took a page out of President Trump’s petty playbook, or your own?We value your comments!
-Please weigh in on our comment section below.
+This leaves just one question for the New Yorker: Are you mad because McConnell took a page out of President Trump’s petty playbook, or your own?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com